utxostack/ckb-bitcoin-spv/docs/Design.md

 example, we couldn't afford 100 MiB storage or 30 seconds expensive computation, on CKB.

-So, we introduce the [Merkle Mountain Range (MMR)][MMR] to solve this
-problem: we only save the MMR root of bitcoin headers on CKB.
+Given on-chain verification comes with resource constraints, such as the inability to afford 100 MiB of storage or 30 seconds of computation on CKB, the MMR is introduced to address this issue by only saving the MMR root of Bitcoin headers on CKB.

+Here's how it works:

-- First, we initialize a cell with a bitcoin header at any height.
+1. initialize a cell with a Bitcoin header at any height.

-  An MMR tree will be constructed with this header only, and its root will be saved in the cell data.
+   An MMR tree is constructed with the header, and its root is saved in the cell data.

-  No on-chain verification will be done for this data.
-  Users have to check the data off-chain, then trust it.
+   No on-chain verification is performed; users need to verify the data off-chain and then trust it.

-- Also, there will be a service, which builds the same MMR tree but off-chain.
+3. a service will be implemented to build the same MMR tree off-chain.

-  This service will listen to the bitcoin chain and wait for the next block.
+   This service will listen to the Bitcoin blockchain for new blocks.
+When a new Bitcoin block is mined, the service will update the

-  When the next bitcoin block is mined, this service will append this new bitcoin block into the MMR tree, calculate a new MMR root, then send the new MMR root and the new header to the CKB chain.
+   MMR tree with the new block, calculate a new MMR root, and then send both the new MMR root and the new block header to the CKB chain.

-- An on-chain script will check those new data.
+4. an on-chain script performs the following checks:

-  - First, check the new header with two parts:
+   1) Check the new header with two parts:

-    - The field "previous block header hash" in headers[^3] should be correct.
+    - The field "previous block header hash" in headers[^3] should be correct;

     - The POW for the block should be valid.

-      For security, the on-chain script has to calculate the POW target for the next block by itself.
+      For security, the on-chain script calculates the POW target for the next block, requiring the on-chain caching of:

-      So, there are two more data have to be cached on chain:

       - The start time of the first block after difficulty adjustment.

       - If the next block is one of the first blocks after difficulty adjustment, its target should be calculated and cached.

-  - Then, check the new MMR root:
+    2) Check the new MMR root:

-    - The new MMR root should be constructed based on the previous MMR root, and only the new header should be appended.
+  - The new MMR root should be based on the previous MMR root with only the new header appended.

-  After the above checks passed, then save the new data into the cell.
+  Once these checks are passed, the new data is saved into the cell.

 > [!NOTE]
-> In bitcoin headers, the height is not stored, but we have to store all
+> Bitcoin headers do not store the height,
-> heights on CKB chain.\
+> but all heights must be stored on CKB chain for two reasons:
-> The heights are required for two reasons: calculate the index of MMR and
+> calculating the MMR index and determining block confirmations.
 > calculate the block confirmations.

 #### 1.2.
 Verification stage

-With the stored MMR root on CKB, an on-chain script can check whether a bitcoin header is contained in that MMR tree.
+With the stored MMR root on CKB, an on-chain script can verify whether a Bitcoin header is part of the MMR tree.

-There are 3 items required to be submitted to the CKB chain:
+The following dats are required to be submitted to the CKB chain:
-- The MMR proof of the header which is required to be proven.
+- The MMR proof of the header to be proven.
 - The full data of the header, or its hash.
 - The height of the header.

-As the PoW of the header has been verified, if a header is contained within the MMR tree on CKB, it implies that the corresponding header is part of the Bitcoin chain.
+If the PoW of the header is verified and the header is within the MMR tree on CKB, it confirms that the corresponding header is part of the Bitcoin chain.

-### 2. On CKB, prove a transaction is in a bitcoin block
+### 2. On CKB, prove if a transaction is in a Bitcoin block

 #### 2.1.
 Data preparation stage

-No more data is required to be stored in the CKB chain for transactions verification.
+No additional data is required to be stored on CKB chain for transactions verification.

 #### 2.2.
 Verification stage

-There is a field "merkle root hash" in bitcoin headers[^3].
+A Bitcoin header contains a field called "merkle root hash" [^3].

-A merkle root is derived from the hashes of all transactions included in that block, ensuring that none of those transactions can be modified without modifying the header.
+A merkle root is derived from the hashes of all transactions in that block, ensuring that none of those transactions can be modified without modifying the header.

-So, a transaction could be verified whether it's in a header, with the merkle root hash and a merkle proof which contains it.
+Thus, a transaction can be verified whether it's in a header, with the merkle root hash and a merkle proof.

 ## Optimization

-Save any data on chain will occupy the capacity of CKBytes permanently.
-And, not all bitcoin headers will be used.\
-So, we won't save all bitcoin headers on the chain.\
-For verification, we can just put them into the witnesses.
+Storing data on-chain will permanently occupy the capacity of CKBytes.
+Since not all Bitcoin headers will be used, not all Bitcoin headers will be saved on the chain.
+For verification, they can be included in the `witnesses`.

-When users want to verify a bitcoin header, they should submit that header to CKB chain, or only its hash is enough.
+When verifying a Bitcoin header, that header or only its hash should be submitted to the CKB chain.

-But when verifies a bitcoin transaction, the full header is required to be submitted to CKB chain; because the "merkle root hash" in the header is required. \
-An interesting fact is, that the merkle proof of the transaction already contains the full header.[^4] So the header doesn't have to be submitted alone.
+However, when verifying a Bitcoin transaction, the full header must be submitted to the CKB chain because the "merkle root hash" in the header is required.
+An interesting fact is that the merkle proof of the transaction already contains the full header [^4] , so the header doesn't have to be submitted separately.

 ## Disadvantages

-- Calculate the MMR proof is not simple for normal users.
+- Calculate the MMR proof is complex for average users.

-  A service is required, to collect all headers which are contained in the MMR root.
+  A service is needed to collect all headers contained in the MMR root.

 ## References